Kate Craig: The Western Front

+One notable collaboration of Craig's is the performance "Back up," which she co-created with Margaret Dragu.
+This performance encompassed a variety of activities and narratives, challenging gender stereotypes and exploring new roles enacted by women.
+Without overtly political themes, Craig and Dragu portrayed the lifestyles of schoolgirls, pool-hall tough girls, scientists, upper-class debutantes, and domestics.
 Craig established and curated an Artist-in-Residence video program in 1977.
 In addition to creating her own work, she fostered and produced video works with an impressive array of Canadian and international artists, including Stan Douglas, Mona Hatoum, Tony Oursler and Robert Filliou.
-In 1993 she retired from her position as curator of media arts.
+In 1993, she retired from her position as Curator of Media Arts.

-The Western Front continues to support exhibitions, concerts, workshops, performances and maintains an extensive media archive.
+The Western Front continues to support exhibitions, concerts, workshops, performances, and maintains an extensive media archive.

+Craig’s works have continued to be showcased by the Western Front.
+These include: